Allison

 About

 Dr. Allison Gornik is a licensed clinical psychologist in Kennedy Krieger Institute’s Department of Neuropsychology.
-She works with children, adolescents, young adults and their families across a broad range of ages and presenting concerns, including neurodevelopmental (e.g., ADHD, intellectual developmental disorder), anxiety, mood, behavioral difficulties, and exposure to trauma.
-Dr. Gornik is committed to providing care that is gender-affirming, culturally humble, and promotes equity.
+She also holds an appointment as an assistant professor of Psychiatry and Behavioral Sciences at the Johns Hopkins University School of Medicine.
+Dr. Gornik works with children, adolescents, young adults and their families across a broad range of ages and presenting concerns, including neurodevelopmental (e.g., ADHD, intellectual developmental disorder), anxiety, mood, behavioral difficulties and exposure to trauma.
+Dr. Gornik is committed to providing care that is gender-affirming, culturally humble and promotes equity.
 She sees patients within the Neuropsychology Department’s outpatient program, including via the Pathways to Young Adulthood Clinic and Executive Function Clinic

 Education

-Dr. Gornik received her bachelor's degree from New College of Florida and her master's and doctoral degrees in Clinical Psychology from Michigan State University.
-She completed an APA-accredited internship in child clinical and pediatric psychology at Children's National in Washington, DC, before doing a postdoctoral fellowship in Child and Adolescent Clinical Psychology with Kennedy Krieger Institute and the Johns Hopkins University School of Medicine.
-In a research context, Dr. Gornik is interested in multi-method, multi-informant assessment in identifying predictors and distal outcomes of children's change over time, particularly concerning change in internalizing and externalizing problem behaviors.
-In addition, Dr. Gornik is interested in informant discrepancies between children's, parents', and teachers' perceptions of children's experiences and internal states.
+Dr. Gornik received her bachelor's degree in Psychology from New College of Florida and her master's and doctoral degrees in Clinical Psychology from Michigan State University.
+She completed an APA-accredited internship in child clinical and pediatric psychology at Children's National in Washington, DC, before completing a postdoctoral fellowship in Child and Adolescent Clinical Psychology with Kennedy Krieger and the Johns Hopkins University School of Medicine.

 Research

 In a research context, Dr. Gornik seeks to better our understanding of assessment processes and results in order to improve youth outcomes.
-Specifically, she is interested in evaluating procedures and practices to determine their usefulness to youth and families (e.g., utility of follow-up visits to initial evaluations), as well as deepening our knowledge of multi-method, multi-informant assessment in identifying predictors and distal outcomes of change over time, particularly concerning change in internalizing and externalizing problem behaviors.
-In addition, Dr. Gornik is interested in informant discrepancies between youths’, parents' and teachers' perceptions of children's behaviors, experiences and internal states.
+Specifically, she is interested in evaluating procedures and practices to enhance equity and determine their usefulness to youth and families (e.g., predictors of missed appointments, utility of follow-up visits to initial evaluations), as well as deepening our understanding of multi-method, multi-informant assessment to identify factors that influence our results as well as predictors of later outcomes.
+In addition, Dr. Gornik is interested in informant discrepancies between youths’, parents', and teachers' perceptions of children's behaviors, experiences, and internal states.

 Related Links